Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Consequences

+This pattern has some downsides, as it violates the Single Responsibility Principle by solving two problems at the same time and making it difficult to unit test the code associated with the Singleton.
+However, since we limit the code of this class to establish the connection to the Mongo database, which we don't need to test thoroughly (as we would basically be testing Mongo itself), we think that this pattern's benefits outweight its liabilities.

+As an alternative to this pattern, we could encapsulate the connection to the database as a regular class and instanciate it.
+Although being able to instanciate this class would facilitate its unit testing, it would require that we passed an instance

 <!-- Explain the benefits and the liabilities of instantiating the pattern, eventually in comparison with other alternatives. -->

 <!--